cncf/tag-env-sustainability/governance/paper-process.md

 ### CNCF publishing engagement

 Once the comments on the paper are adjudicated the paper is ready for publishing.
-The WG Leadership sponsor will work with the CNCF gather resources to assist in final edits and conversion to PDF and graphics inclusion (if needed).
+The TAG Leadership sponsor will work with the CNCF gather resources to assist in final edits and conversion to PDF and graphics inclusion (if needed).
 They can also assist with the conversion to markdown.
-The paper lead will work with the WG Leadership sponsor to review publishing drafts prior to final versioned copy and inclusion in the repo.
+The paper lead will work with the TAG Leadership sponsor to review publishing drafts prior to final versioned copy and inclusion in the repo.

 ### Addition to the repo